 We try to be as open as we can in giving people access to their personal information.
 You can make a subject access request at any time about the personal information we process about you.
 Any request requires to be in writing and is not subject to any charges or fees.
 If we do hold any personal information about you, we will:

 We would prefer to resolve any issues or concerns you may have direct with you.
-If you feel you are unable to resolve matters by contacting us direct or are you are unhappy or dissatisfied with how we collect or process your personal information you have the right to complain about it to the Information Commissioner who is the statutory body which overseas data protection law.
+If you feel you are unable to resolve matters by contacting us directly or are you are unhappy or dissatisfied with how we collect or process your personal information you have the right to complain about it to the Information Commissioner who is the statutory body which over seas data protection law.
 They can be contacted through www.ico.org.uk/concerns.